apigee/apijam/Labs/Core/Lab 1 API Design - Create a Reverse Proxy with OpenAPI specification/README.md

 # Instructions

-## Import the Open API Specification
+## Import an Open API Specification

 1. Go to [https://apigee.com/edge](https://apigee.com/edge) and log in.
 This is the Edge management UI.